Consumers are tired of always in-your-face ads, so using low-key sponsored content is a great way to get your brand in front of more people.

 Most publishers expect that native advertising will be 25% of all annual digital revenue – and that figure is only expected to go up.

 But the benefits of sponsored content extend much further still.
-It is a fantastic way of raising awareness – either about a particular product or service, or about a brand, more generally.
+It is a fantastic way of raising awareness about a particular product or service or a brand, more generally.
 In competitive markets – or a market that you are new to – sponsored content can be extremely useful.

 Of course, as well as raising brand awareness, sponsored content can allow you to educate and inform your target audience.
 The ‘education/information’ angle should not be overlooked, as through this you can grow a reputation as a thought leader/expert.
 Sponsored content essentially gets you onto people’s radar.